jdemuynke/jdemuynke.github.io/interests/soundfield_recordings.md

 summary: I use to record audio performances and audio landscapes in Ambisonics and in binaural.
 ---

 A collection of ambisonic and binaural recordings.
+Put your headphones on!!!

 <img class="ui image" src="../images/gamellan.jpg">